 |---|---|

 | Apply to this entry only | Updates only the current row.
-The row is marked as fixed (blue background, score forced to 100). |
+The row is marked as fixed (blue background, score forced to 100).
+Manual PS selections will successfully overwrite the logged PS to allow manual overrides. |

 | Apply to all matching entries | Updates every row in the entire log that has the same frequency and PI code with the selected candidate.
 This is the fastest way to fix a station that was logged many times during a session. |